ABOUT THE 2015 EVENT

 We've come a long way, but there's still so much more to do.
 Join us at the 2015 Ride to the Capitol to demonstrate your support for safe, economically vibrant communities.
 Let's create a Georgia that provides residents and visitors alike great opportunities for enjoying the simple, healthy joy of riding a bike.

 Please REGISTER for the ride – only registered riders are covered by event insurance.
 Also, registered riders will receive a FREE commemorative reflective leg band!
 Details on the registration page.
+It's the 10 Year anniversary of the Ride to the Capitol, and we're going to celebrate it in style!
+Our first 100 registrants who donate at the Silver level ($50) or higher will receive a limited edition Ride to the Capitol cycling cap by Primal Wear.

 W H O